peterjcaulfield/raiden/README.md

 ### Dynamic request payloads

-`raiden` allows you to generate dynamic payload data from your static request config using the `transforms` key.
+`raiden` allows you to generate dynamic payload data from your static request config using the `transforms` prop.

 It achieves this by integrating with the fantastic [chance library](https://github.com/chancejs/chancejs) to generate the data.
 A good use case example for a transform would be if you wanted to interact with a user registration API endpoint and it required